This block was fairly easy but could have been easier had I actually followed my own instructions...

 I made block A-2 yesterday.
 I may redo it because I'm not totally happy with it.

-I used the second elephant fabric from Month 1's kit and I don't like it for two reasons:
+I used this elephant fabric and I don't like it for two reasons:

 1. The block sections are quite small, resulting in too many elephants missing body parts.